 Tingling In The Foot

 There are many possible reasons behind tingling in the foot.
 The sensation is often described as a “Pins and Needle” feeling.
-This tingling can be episodic, or chronic in occurrence and in some situations be associated with numbness, itching, pain and/or muscle weakness.
-The physicians at JOI can help accurately diagnose and treat your foot tingling; and If your physician believes that you need physical therapy or occupational therapy, JOI Rehab has a skilled team of clinicians to treat your condition.
+This tingling can be episodic or chronic in occurrence.
+In some situations, be associated with numbness, itching, pain, and/or muscle weakness.
+The physicians at JOI can help accurately diagnose and treat your foot tingling.
+If your physician believes that you need physical therapy or occupational therapy, JOI Rehab has a skilled team of clinicians to treat your condition.

-It is important to get a proper medical evaluation to ensure an accurate diagnosis, because there are many causes that can lead to foot tingling.
-You can expect your health care provider to perform an evaluation, in which he or she will perform a physical exam and inquire about your symptoms and medical history.
+It is important to get a proper medical evaluation to ensure an accurate diagnosis.
+Many causes can lead to foot tingling.
+You can expect your health care provider to perform an evaluation.
+He or she will perform a physical exam and inquire about your symptoms and medical history.
 Depending on your individual situation, your health care provider may need to perform further testing.

 Testing may include:

-A blood test can detect many things such as diabetes, vitamin deficiencies, organ dysfunction (liver, kidney, thyroid), metabolic disorders, and some immune system activity.
+A blood test can detect things such as; diabetes, vitamin deficiencies, organ dysfunction (liver, kidney, thyroid), metabolic disorders, and some immune system activity.